 The colours of the Aboriginal Flag, designed in 1970, represent the different aspects of the Aboriginal life, with Black representing the people, Red - the relationship between the land and the people and Yellow as the Sun that ultimately binds both together

 The Torres Strait Islander Flag (designed in 1990) features a headdress known as the “Dharri”, and a five-pointed star designating the five elements.
-The colour White stands for Peace while Green, Black, and Blue represents the Land, the People, and the Sky respectively.
+The colour White stands for Peace while Green, Black, and Blue represent the Land, the People, and the Sky respectively.

 Cultural diversity means that the population in a specified territory has a fundamental difference in how their life operates in the domains of:-

 Indigenous Australians feel attached to their country which is an umbrella term encompassing people, animals, birds, and plants that delve in it, and the spirit of creation who is responsible for the formation of all the living and non-living life-forms.
 This is a focal point of many CHCDIV002 assignment help.
-The cultural beliefs and values are imbibed into people through Dreamtime stories, songs, plays etc. These are taught to children from a young age.
+The cultural beliefs and values are imbibed into people through Dreamtime stories, songs, plays, etc. These are taught to children from a young age.
 Every population is divided into different sects through differences in fundamental beliefs, personalities, values, and traditions.
 The same holds for Aboriginal and/or Torres Strait Islander people.
 For instance, if we talk about Sydney, it has as many as 34 Aboriginal groups.
 On linguistic lines, these groups can be divided into four categories cultural differences notwithstanding.

 More information relating to this may be found in a CHCDIV002 assignment sample.
 There is a common thread of belief system that runs through every community, but differences are inevitable on personal and cultural grounds.
 Chcdiv002 summative assessment 2 relies heavily on it.
 No single Indigenous Australian person is considered as the sole person who holds knowledge about everything.
-Same applies to the groups.
+The same applies to the groups.
 Therefore, recognising and acknowledging nuances within the sociological spheres must be welcomed and embraced.

 Cultures and belief system of Aboriginal and/or Torres Strait Islander population is intricate and esoteric.
-Mainland Australia, Tasmania, Stradbroke Island and Groote Eyland have been the native place for Aboriginals.
+Mainland Australia, Tasmania, Stradbroke Island, and Groote Eyland have been the native place for Aboriginals.
 Torres Strait Islander has inhabited the territory of Queensland and Papua New Guinea.
 Different words are used in their common lexicon to identify themselves from other indigenous Australians.

 It is a women’s business in indigenous Australians.
 It signifies that only women are allowed to assist in the process of birth.
 A male doctor’s presence and involvement are only limited to consultation and sharing of information.
 It is a good practice to make sure that a female doctor is present at the time of delivery.
 Mainstream doctors find it hard to render their services due to miscommunication.
 Therefore, it is advisable to give consultation in the presence of an Indigenous Health Liaison officer.